 The Bureau of Emergency Medical Services (BEMS) is one of the two bureaus that make up the Division of Fire Standards and Training & Emergency Medical Services.
-Bureau Chief Nick Mercuri is responsible for overseeing the Bureau (according to RSA 21-P:12-b) and making sure that everything it does centers around the ultimate goal of improved patient safety and high quality out-of-hospital emergency care for everyone in New Hampshire.
+The ultimate goa of the Bureau of EMS is to improve patient safety and high quality out-of-hospital emergency care for everyone in New Hampshire.

 The Bureau of EMS is responsible for the following: